 Key Takeaway

-A temporary restraining order (TRO) issued by the U.S. District Court for the District of Massachusetts on May 23, 2025 currently blocks the Department of Homeland Security's revocation of Harvard University's SEVP certification, and preserves the "status quo" pending a hearing on Harvard's request for a preliminary injunction set for May 29, 2025.
-The granting of a preliminary injunction would extend the "status quo" protection throughout litigation.
+A temporary restraining order (TRO) issued by the U.S. District Court for the District of Massachusetts on May 23, 2025 currently blocks the Department of Homeland Security's revocation of Harvard University's SEVP certification, and preserves the "status quo" pending the resolution of a "Notice of Intent to Withdraw" Harvard's SEVIS certification that ICE sent the university on May 28, 2025.
+Harvard also continues to pursue a preliminary injunction, which would extend the "status quo" protection throughout litigation.
 Harvard's president said in a statement that the university "will do everything in our power to support our students and scholars.
 The Harvard International Office will provide periodic updates as new information becomes available."
+Harvard's International Office maintains a regularly updated FAQ on the developing situation.

 Timeline